NickMcConnell/FAangband/docs/option.rst

-current selections so that they will be used as the starting point for future characters, 'r' to reset the current selections to the defaults for a new character, and 'm' to reset the current selections to the Angband maintainer's defaults for the birth options.
+current selections so that they will be used as the starting point for future characters, 'r' to reset the current selections to the defaults for a new character, and 'm' to reset the current selections to the FAangband maintainer's defaults for the birth options.

 Generate connected stairs ``birth_connect_stairs`` With this option turned on, if you go down stairs, you start the new level